 Raschke also administers the Friends of the Library annual giving and special programs and events.
 He has published and presented on diverse topics such as the future of research library collections, electronic resources and organizational change, and recruitment practices in academic libraries.

 Sites has served on numerous University and national councils and task forces.
 Her passion is enabling the use of technology in research, teaching, and learning, and her current professional interests include digital preservation; data curation; next-generation organization & service models in libraries; and development of library leaders.
-She is Executive Lead for Academic Preservation Trust.

 Diane Parr Walker was appointed the Edward H. Arnold University Librarian at the University of Notre Dame in 2011.